sanfrancesco/prerendercloud-nodejs/README.md

 ### Using the (optional) middleware cache

 This middleware has a built-in LRU (drops least recently used) caching layer.
 It can be configured to let cache auto expire or you can manually remove entire domains from the cache.
+You proboably want to use this if you disabled the server cache.

 #### Configure
 ```javascript